-- 1. Well-mounted sensors will include thermal conducting compound within the well to insure good heat transfer to the sensor. - 2.
-Actuators will be firmly mounted to give positive movement and linkage will be adjusted to give smooth continuous movement throughout 100 percent of the stroke. - 3.
-Relay outputs will include transient suppression across all coils.
-Suppression devices shall limit transients to 150% of the rated coil voltage. - 4.
-Water line mounted sensors shall be removable without shutting down the system in which they are installed.
+- 5. Water line mounted sensors shall be removable without shutting down the system in which they are installed.
 For duct static pressure sensors, the high-pressure port shall be connected to a metal static pressure probe inserted into the duct.
-The low-pressure port shall be left open to reference the open area where the transmitter is installed. - 5.
+The low-pressure port shall be left open to reference the open area where the transmitter is installed. - 6.
 For building static pressure sensors, the high-pressure port shall be inserted into the space via a metal tube.
 Pipe the low-pressure port to the exterior of the building.
-All exterior static pressure ports must include a weather head to protect from wind, rain, and ice.
+All exterior static pressure ports must include a weather head to protect from wind, rain, and ice. - 7.
+Any unused or abandoned wiring or devices must be removed from walls, ducts, and air handlers.